koide3/small_gicp/README.md

 ## License
 This package is released under the MIT license.

-If you find this package useful for your project, please consider leaving a comment here.
-It would help the author gain internal recognition in his organization and keep working on this project.
+If you find this package useful for your project, please consider leaving a comment [here](https://github.com/koide3/small_gicp/issues/3).
+It would help the author receive recognition in his organization and keep working on this project.

 ## Contact